Tya Language Specification

 embedremains a dedicated declaration; - async function coloring such as

-async fn; usespawn,await,scope,select, tasks, and channels; - visibility modifiers beyond public and
+async fn; usespawn,await,scope,select, tasks, and channels; - visibility modifiers beyond public,

 Declarations And Scope